 Graduates of our International Environmental Policy (IEP) master’s degree program find careers with the most prestigious environmental organizations, as well as in government and the private sector.
 They are on the cutting edge, designing solutions to make sustainability a reality, with an eye toward effective behavioral interventions and persuasive communication.

 Elea Becker Lowe

-Internship: Graduate Student Assistant, California Natural Resources Agency (Sacramento, California)
+Currently: Environmental Scientist, California Natural Resources Agency (Sacramento, California).

 Institute Advantage: I got to meet leading professionals at the many IEP extracurricular events.
 My role on Student Council gave me the confidence to be bold in my learning in and outside of the classroom.
 DPMI and Professor Langholz’s Conservation Program Design and Evaluation course gave me the direct tools and experience that have been essential to my job.
 I can say without a doubt that the lessons, connections, resources, or stories from just about every experience at the Middlebury Institute have brought me to where I am today and will continue to serve me throughout the next steps in my career.

 First Job After Graduation: Conservation Projects and Communications Coordinator, the Marine Conservation Institute (Seattle, Washington)

 Internship: Center for the Blue Economy Fellow, Conservation International (Honolulu, Hawaii)